JensArnolds/songbird-player/electron/README.md

-# Electron Setup for Starchild Music
+# Electron Setup for isobelnet.de

 ## What Was